Aussie IT spend on the up - who wins, who loses?

 Gartner’s forecast sees devices decline from $10.9 billion in 2015, to $10.6 billion this year, and down to $10.4 billion in 2017, mirroring the global market, where devices are forecast to decline 3.7% this year.

 Gartner says that’s partly attributable to the smartphone market approaching global saturation.
 Geography-specific reasons are also contributing to an expected decline in the PC and ultramobile markets.

-In contrast, the data centre systems market, while initially recording a fall this year, is expected to bounce back slightly next year to slightly higher than 2015’s figures.
-Gartner says data centre systems spend hit $2.81 billion in 2015, and is forecast to drop slightly to $2.76 billion this year, before rebounding to $2.81 again in 2017.
+In contrast, the data center systems market, while initially recording a fall this year, is expected to bounce back slightly next year to slightly higher than 2015’s figures.
+Gartner says data center systems spend hit $2.81 billion in 2015, and is forecast to drop slightly to $2.76 billion this year, before rebounding to $2.81 again in 2017.